12 Collection of Classic Video Games Most Rare and Expensive

 Price range: $ 5,000 to $ 6,000

-Because this version is not mass produced, the game is becoming rare nowadays.
-Cover cartridge Atlantis II games cover almost similar to Atlantis II game, the difference is only on a small sticker attached to the front.
-Sticker on the cover of the game Atlantis II is very easy to peel.
-Game with a sticker still intact is now worth $ 6,000, while the game without sticker with a value only $ 3.
+Because this version is not mass-produced, the game is becoming rare nowadays.
+Cover cartridge Atlantis II games cover almost similar to Atlantis II games, the difference is only on a small sticker attached to the front.
+The sticker on the cover of the game Atlantis II is very easy to peel.
+A game with a sticker still intact is now worth $ 6,000, while the game without a sticker with a value of only $ 3.